shahednasser/cross-post/README.md

 ### Installation of MacOS with M1 chip

+For Apple M1, it's best to have Node v14.

 There are two ways to install this package on a MacOS with M1 chip:

 #### Method 1: Rosetta Terminal